Aaron Downes: International career

 Over the years he has worked his way up at international level starting at the 2005 FIFA World Youth Championship in the Netherlands.
 He was also called up by the Olyroos – the Australia national under-23 football team.

 Coaching career

 On 13 December 2018, Downes was appointed assistant manager at former club Torquay United.

 On 22 February 2024, following the departure of Gary Johnson, Downes was appointed interim manager of the National League South club.
 On 14 May 2024, Downes' departure was confirmed having secured the club's safety in the sixth tier.

 In June 2024, Downes returned to former club Cheltenham Town as assistant manager.
 In September 2025, following the sacking of manager Michael Flynn, Downes was appointed interim manager.
 He oversaw one match in charge, a 7–1 defeat to Grimsby Town, before departing the club upon the appointment of Steve Cotterill on 30 September.

+On 16 February 2026, Downes was appointed manager of National League North club Hereford on a contract until the end of the season.